davestj/scastd/README.md

 - **[scastd.conf](scastd.conf)** - Main configuration file with comprehensive settings
 - **[scastd_pg.conf](scastd_pg.conf)** - PostgreSQL-specific configuration example

+Console logging is enabled by default when SCASTD runs in the foreground.
+Running with `--daemon` disables console output unless `log_console true` is set in the configuration.
+Set `log_console false` to silence console logs even in foreground mode.

 ### Environment Variable Integration

 We implement robust environment variable support for sensitive data and containerized deployments: